-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds contractor.
-2. During Construc A. Physical Charac 1 · · · Topography, landforms, geology and soils gravel, sand, and cement will be required for this sub- project.
-Extraction of construction materials may cause localized changes in topography Utilize readily available sources of materials.
-If contractor procures materials from existing burrow pits and quarries, ensure these conform to all relevant regulatory requirements.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Topography, landforms, geology and soils gravel, sand, and cement will be required for this sub- project.
+Extraction of construction materials may cause localized Utilize readily available sources of materials.
+If Contractor procures materials from existing burrow pits and quarries, ensure these conform to all relevant regulatory requirements.
 Borrow areas and quarries (If these are being opened up exclusively for the sub-project) must comply with environmental requirements, as applicable.
-No activity will be allowed until formal agreement is signed between PIU, landowner and contractor.
-Construction Contractor Records of sources of materials • Monthly by PIU • Cost for implementation of mitigation measures responsibility of contractor.
+No activity will be allowed until formal agreement is signed between PIU, landowner and Contractor.
+Construction Contractor Records of sources of materials PIU Cost for implementation of mitigation measures responsibility of Contractor.
 Water quality Trenching and excavation, run-off from stockpiled materials, and chemical contamination from fuels and lubricants may result to silt-laden runoff during rainfall which may cause siltation and reduction in the quality of adjacent bodies of water.
-The impacts are negative but short- term, site-specific within a relatively Prepare and implement a spoils management plan (see Appendix 4 for outline).
-Prioritize re-use of excess spoils and materials in construction activities.
-If spoils will be disposed, consult with Rangamati local authority on designated disposal areas.
-All earthworks must be conducted during dry season to the maximum extent possible to avoid the difficult working conditions that prevail during monsoon season such as problems from runoff.
-Location for stockyards for construction materials shall be identified at least 300m away from watercourses.
-Place storage areas for fuels and lubricants away from any drainage leading to water bodies.
-Take all precautions to minimize the wastage of water in the construction activities.
-Contractor fuels and lubricantsand waste materials;Number of silt Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of sub-project components
+The impacts are negative but short-term, site-specific the difficult working conditions that prevail Contractor Areas for stockpiles, storage of fuels and lubricants and waste materials; Number of silt traps installed along trenches leading to water bodies; Records of surface water quality inspection; Effectiveness of water management measures; No visible degradation to nearby drainages, khals or water bodies due to construction activities inspection by PIU and supervision consultants on monthly basis • Frequency and sampling sites to be finalized during detailed design stage and final location of sub-project components Cost for implementation of mitigation measures responsibility of Contractor.